leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

   - Validates Supabase user + ownership.
   - Handles `GET` / `PUT` with optimistic locking using `ETag` + `If-Match`.
 - `ai-roomchat/lib/workspace/setsStore.js`:
-  - Current implementation is dev‑only, process‑local `Map`.
+  - Current implementation is dev-only, process-local `Map`.
   - Persists `files` + `meta` in memory only (no DB yet).

 So **in this repo copy**, workspace saves are not persisted to a DB; they live only in:

-- In‑memory `setsStore` on the server (until the process restarts).
+- In-memory `setsStore` on the server (until the process restarts).
 - Local drafts in `localStorage` on the client.

 Persisting sets to a real DB (Supabase tables) is planned, but intentionally deferred.